bodo-ai/Bodo/docs/docs/guides/dataframes/dataframes_intro.md

     1036465968

-Using the DuckDB optimizer, Bodo can automatically push filters down to IO, which is useful as it avoids materializing extra rows.
+Bodo can automatically push filters down to IO, which is useful as it avoids materializing extra rows.
 When we run the optimizer in the example below, two plan nodes (a read into a filter) becomes a single node (a read with a filter).

 ```python